daH005/absparser/README.md

 decorators.nested_table_field
 ```
 The decorator for field that contain a nested table.
-This decorator works with a class.
+This decorator works with a parser class.

 #### I recommend looking at `_tests.classes` to better understand how to build parser classes.